 Under 90% Attendance – Poor, Attendance Officer Involvement

-The law is tough if it's decided that you allowed your child to miss school (or 'truant') regularly.
+The law is tough if it is decided that you allowed your child to miss school (or 'truant') regularly.
 Truancy is best tackled together by parents and school staff.
-If you suspect your child has not gone to school, or are having problems with your child's school attendance, then please contact the school straight away and ask for help.
+If you suspect your child has not gone to school, or are having problems with your child's school attendance, then please contact us immediately and ask for help.

 Holidays in Term Time